Thinking about running 5 miles a day? Then let me start by congratulating you on your decision.

 Challenging but Doable

-If you’re just like me and love to lift weights or jump in the pool, doing 5-milers every day might ship away at your ability—and time—to cross-train effectively.
+If you’re just like me and love to lift weights or jump in the pool, doing 5-milers every day might chip away at your ability—and time—to cross-train effectively.

-How Long Does It Take To Run Five Miles A Day?
+How Long Does It Take To Run 5 Miles?

 Answering this question is tricky because every runner is different.